AshikNesin/learn-mcp-by-building/README.md

-# Learn Model Context Protocol by Building
+# Model Context Protocol (MCP) Implementation

-This repository contains a simple MCP (Model Context Protocol) server implementation built from scratch in Node.js.
-The purpose is to learn how the MCP protocol works internally without relying on the official SDK.
+This project implements the [Model Context Protocol (MCP)](https://spec.modelcontextprotocol.io/) for building AI tools.
+It provides a modular framework that can be used to create MCP-compatible servers and clients.

 ---